jeff-zucker/solid-file-client/docs/error-handling.md

 # Interpreting Error Responses

-When encountering and error while performing operations on multiple items, e.g. copyFolder(), Solid-File-Client will record the error and continue with the operation.
+When encountering an error while performing operations on multiple items, e.g. copyFolder(), Solid-File-Client will record the error and continue with the operation.